wott86/dacardioapp/README.md

 ```

-It will take some time, have a cup of cofee, a snack and read a book.
+It will take some time, have a cup of coffee, a snack and read a book.